GirZ0n/SPBU-Homework-3-WebApplicationWithDocker/README.md

 # SPBU-Homework-3
-Here you can find the solution to problem from 3 semester
+Here you can find the solution to problem from 3 semester.

 ## Navigation menu
 * [Semester №1](https://github.com/GirZ0n/SPBU-Homework-1)